Tuesday, January 15, 2019

 "[2:12–5:23] From 2:12 to 5:23 the author draws heavily on Is 52–62, setting forth his teaching in a series of characters or types taken from Isaiah and embellished with additional details from other texts."

 There were many pieces of Jewish literature at this point in history that spoke of the coming Messiah in light of the Old Testament.
 Roman Catholics would reject many of those as canonical.
 Consider, for example, the book of 1 Enoch.
-This work was even cited as Scripture by some of the early church fathers, yet Roman Catholics do not accept it as canonical Scripture.
+This work was even cited as Scripture by some of the early church fathers, yet Roman Catholics do not accord to it the same canonical status.

 "Whether the author here has in mind some contemporary Jewish martyrdom known to him, or whether he drew upon the stories in the Books of Maccabees for a generalized description of suffering for the Jewish faith, cannot be determined.
 He may also have been influenced by Glaucon's description in Plato's Republic of the binding, scourging, and crucifixion of the perfectly just man who is esteemed to be unjust.
 In both cases the parallel to Christ is more apparent than real."
 (Introduction to the Apocrypha, p.
 76)